What do you photograph?

 Fujifilm X-T1 with the 18-135mm Fujinon lens.

-From the ranks of the well known ones – Jay Maisel, Gianni Berengo Gardin, Rankin.
-At the same time there are so many hyper talented photographers that are perhaps lesser known, however, their work takes my breath away.
+Jay Maisel, Gianni Berengo Gardin, Rankin and many hyper talented photographers that are perhaps lesser known, however, their work takes my breath away.

 How much post-processing do you do?